albertstarfield/project-zephyrine/README.md

   </a>
 </p>

-<p align="center"><i>Greetings, I am Adelaide Zephyrine Charlotte, delighted to make your acquaintance.
+<p align="center"><i>Greetings, I am called Project Zephyrine or the entity name so-be called Adelaide Zephyrine Charlotte, delighted to make your acquaintance.
 Shall we embark on our intellectual voyage through this endeavor? </i></p>

 <hr>